DutchKevv/Overhead2Crypto/README.md

 #### 07-06-2025 Updated to latest xmrig, refactor to Typescript (wip)
 Quick refactor and updated to latest xmrig version.
-More to come.
-Drop a request on github please.
+Drop a request on github for whatever babe.

 #### 05-12-2021 GPU Support
 Added basic openCL en cuda support.